Designing Schools in New Zealand - Structural and Geotechnical Guidelines

 "Designing Schools in New Zealand - Structural and Geotechnical Guidelines" sets out the Ministry’s requirements for the structural and geotechnical aspects of designing and assessing school buildings.

 The guidelines have been endorsed by the Ministry of Business, Innovation and Employment.
 They establish clear and consistent overall design philosophies.
-Complying with the guidelines is mandatory from 1 July 2015.
+Complying with the guidelines is mandatory.

 Download the guidelines